e-kwsm/nwchem-wiki/RT-TDDFT.md

 <img alt="Time-dependent dipole moments" src="https://raw.githubusercontent.com/wiki/nwchemgit/nwchem/RT_TDDFT_h2o_td_dipoles.png" align=middle with="730pt" height="200pt"/>

-Now, we need to take the Fourier transforms of these dipole moments to yield the the x,x element of the 3x3 linear polarizability tensor, and similarly for the y,y and z,z elements.
+Now, we need to take the Fourier transforms of these dipole moments to yield the x,x element of the 3x3 linear polarizability tensor, and similarly for the y,y and z,z elements.
 Here I am using an FFT utility, although any discrete Fourier transform will do.
 To accelerate convergence of the FFT, I have damped the time signals by